firozkhan18/react-project-generator-tool/docs/Java- Multithreading.md

 **Thread Pools** are a fundamental part of multithreading in Java, allowing for efficient management of multiple threads by reusing a fixed number of threads instead of creating and destroying them repeatedly.
 This is especially useful when you need to perform multiple concurrent tasks, as it improves performance by reducing the overhead of thread creation.

- - **Executor Framework**: Manages thread execution, improves resource management.
- - **`ThreadPoolExecutor`**: Implementation of thread pools with flexible configurations.

 ##### **Executor Framework**

+Manages thread execution, improves resource management.

 - The **Executor Framework** in Java, introduced in Java 5, provides a higher-level replacement for working directly with threads.
 It decouples task submission from the mechanics of how each task will be executed.